steadybit/cli/README.md

 ## Authorization

-First of all, we need an authorization token.
-You can grab one from our [Platform](https://platform.steadybit.io/) Settings -> API Access Tokens
+You need an API access token.
+You can grab one via our [platform](https://platform.steadybit.io/settings/api-tokens) through the `Settings -> API Access Tokens` page.

 ```bash
 ➜ steadybit config profile add